ibm-cloud-docs/solution-tutorials/image-classification-code-engine.hidden.md

 Now, you will need to pass in the credentials for the {{site.data.keyword.cos_full_notm}} instance you just created into your backend application.
 You will do this by binding the {{site.data.keyword.cos_short}} service to your application, which automatically adds credentials for a service to the environment variables of the container for your application or job.

 1. Create a binding for {{site.data.keyword.cos_short}} service with a prefix `COS` for ease of use in your application.
-Creating this binding will give your code engine application access to the service credentials for {{site.data.keyword.cos_full_notm}} so that it can store images in COS.
+Creating this binding will give your {{site.data.keyword.codeengineshort}} application access to the service credentials for {{site.data.keyword.cos_full_notm}} so that it can store images in COS.
    ```sh
    ibmcloud code-engine application bind --name backend \
    --service-instance code-engine-cos \